Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Harmonized Data Acquisition

 \subsection{Vendor-agnostic pulse sequence}

-Pulse sequences serve as the core of MR image formation; thus, their harmonization offers a principled approach to addressing site effects at the source.
-However, due to differences in the underlying implementation of pulse sequences from different vendors, signal discrepancies may still arise even when identical acquisition parameters listed in \Cref{tab:tab1} (e.g., TE, TR, FOV, matrix size) are used \citep{RN17}.
-Such variations originate from factors including, but not limited to, differences in fat suppression modules, dephasing strategies (e.g., spoiler and crusher gradients), RF pulse shapes and profiles, most of which are not accessible or adjustable through the user interface \citep{RN14, RN12}.
-To address this challenge and enhance consistency at sequence level, several vendor-agnostic or open-source pulse sequence platforms have been developed over the past decade, including Pulseq \citep{RN14}, gammaSTAR \citep{RN16} and RTHawk\citep{RN18}.
+Since pulse sequences serve as the core of MR image formation, their harmonization offers an approach to addressing site effects at the source.
+However, due to differences in the underlying implementation of pulse sequences from different vendors, signal discrepancies may still arise even when identical acquisition parameters (e.g., TE, TR, FOV, matrix size) are used \citep{RN17}.
+These inconsistencies arise from differences in sequence implementation, including preparation modules, dephasing strategies (e.g., spoiler and crusher gradients), readout trajectories, and RF pulse shapes and profiles (\Cref{tab:tab1}), most of which are not accessible or adjustable through the user interface \citep{RN14, RN12}.
+To address this challenge and enhance consistency at sequence level, several vendor-agnostic or open-source pulse sequence platforms have been developed over the past decade, including Pulseq \citep{RN14}, gammaSTAR \citep{RN16} and RTHawk \citep{RN18}.
 For example, Pulseq enables modular pulse sequence programming in MATLAB and Python, allowing extensive and detailed control over RF pulses, gradient waveforms, and inter-module interval.
 The resulting sequence is compiled into a standardized .seq file, which can then be interpreted and executed by vendor-specific backends for MRI scanning (\Cref{fig:fig2}).
-Additionally, Pulseq can be integrated with various MRI simulation and graphical sequence design tools, further alleviating the steep learning curve of pulse sequence development.
+Additionally, Pulseq can be integrated with various MRI simulation and graphical sequence design tools, further alleviating the steep learning curve of pulse sequence development \citep{RNMTRK}.